IRS Bank Levy: Laws and Process of Bank Account Garnishment

 If there are not sufficient funds in your account, the IRS will not choose a bank levy.
 Instead, the IRS will then look into your current employment situation and see if they can utilize the method of wage garnishment.

 There is a process the IRS must abide by before putting a levy on your bank account.
 It cannot levy an account unless these three specific conditions are met:

 If these three conditions are satisfied, the IRS is legally allowed to make contact with your bank to make the final determination if a levy on your bank account is the appropriate method in order to seize funds to pay back taxes.

 There are different actions to take after the IRS puts a levy on your account.
 The method you can use often depends on your current tax and financial situation.
-You can put an end to a bank levy, but you need to act quickly because there is not a lot of time available to stop the IRS once they execute a bank levy.
+You can put an end to a bank levy, but you need to act quickly because there is not much time available to stop the IRS once they execute a bank levy.

 Eliminate or stop the bank levy from the IRS

-There are different methods you can utilize to stop a bank levy, however.
-Your financial situation will dictate which method best suits you.
-You must keep in mind that the IRS does not want to put a levy on anyone, but will do it when they have no other option to receive payment.
-There are other ways the IRS would like to resolve tax problems, and they are prepared to work with you even if the collection process has gone on this far.
+There are different methods you can utilize to stop a bank levy.
+However, your financial situation will dictate which method best suits you.
+You must keep in mind that the IRS does not want to put a levy on anyone, but it will do so when they have no other option to receive payment.
+There are other ways through which the IRS would like to resolve tax problems, and they are prepared to work with you even if the collection process has gone this far.